Tuesday, January 31, 2017

 This is Earth Healing 1, the first in a series; 2 is almost done.
 It started when I was reading the news (really awful) and after, thinking "What is an artist supposed to do?"
 What can we really do to affect things for the better?
 We tend to just 'paint what's wrong' without ever offering a solution; that's what modern painting is, at least to this viewer.

 I remembered a meditation by E.J.
-Gold, titled 'warming the world', and made my own variation on it.
+Gold, titled 'warming the world', and made my own experiment with it.
 I envision the globe in my hands, with all its turmoil and pain, and ask myself what it needs.
-I send the required calming and peaceful, both warming and cooling vibrations to it, feeling a change, a re-tning to its proper tone, vibration if you will.
+I send the required calming and peaceful, both warming and cooling vibrations to it, feeling a change, a re-tuning to its proper tone, vibration if you will.
 Then I try to render this in paint.

 I think I'm gonna have to try to do something like this forever in the future.
 I can't just go on doing something 'interesting', it's not enough.

 Earth Healing 1 oil on canvas 30" x 24"

 Tuesday, January 17, 2017

 The title is ironic: we all think we're 'big' in our own world, 'til one day we see that in the wider world, we're not.
 And when 'big' as in grown-up, our little one is waiting inside, much to our consternation breaking the surface at some inopportune moment, like when feeling very much alone...
 Have I told you too much? 😳 I wanted you to dream your own narrative, but I'm insecure.

 This started life as an abstract drawing, lines reaching up toward some source, down to the ground, but that contrapasto came out perfectly, if wrong.
 I think (I wonder) if the original abstract feeling I had is reflected in this painting but I can't quite remember.
 All I know is I've seen this guy before, I know this guy, probably been him in some other circumstance.